syncr/news_site_RAILS/README.md

 Live on Heroku @ http://kitten-newz.herokuapp.com/

 Function:
 Site focuses on account creation and posting of user links and user comments.
-Also emphasizes require flash messages and error handling messages for user activity.
+Also emphasizes flash messages and error handling messages for user activity.

 Includes some placeholder information for voting and comment counting and only minimal styling for secondary 'link' pages.
 Emphasis on initial page styling and layout using Foundation.